Free Consultation Available 24/7 - Speak With an Attorney Today

 The trucking industry remains the backbone of American commerce, with commercial vehicles transporting everything from consumer goods to industrial equipment across the nation's highway system.
 As we enter 2026, the landscape of major trucking companies continues to evolve with consolidation, technological advancement, and changing regulatory requirements.

 This comprehensive analysis examines the 10 largest trucking companies operating in the United States, ranked by both revenue and fleet size.
-Our research draws from Federal Motor Carrier Safety Administration (FMCSA) data, public financial disclosures, and industry analysis to provide an authoritative overview of the companies that move America's freight.
+Our research draws from Federal Motor Carrier Safety Administration (FMCSA) data, public financial disclosures, and industry analysis.

 Top 10 Largest Trucking Companies in 2026